hantsy/spring7-sandbox/docs/jackson.md

 * Dates and times are serialized as ISO‑8601 strings by default, so you don't need to turn off `WRITE_DATES_AS_TIMESTAMPS`.

 >[!NOTE]
-> Heads up: even though Jackson 3 uses `tools.jackson`, it still shares the [`jackson-annotations`](https://github.com/FasterXML/jackson-annotations) module with Jackson 2, which uses the legacy namespace `com.fasterxml.jackson`.
+> Although Jackson 3 uses `tools.jackson`, it still shares the [`jackson-annotations`](https://github.com/FasterXML/jackson-annotations) module with Jackson 2, which uses the legacy namespace `com.fasterxml.jackson`.
 It looks odd, but this is intentional for backward compatibility.

 Like the Jackson 2 `Jackson2ObjectMapperBuilderCustomizer` in Spring Boot 3.x, Spring Boot 4 gives you a `JsonMapperBuilderCustomizer` hook to tweak Jackson 3's configuration.